snehalstomar/CS6910-Asignment-1/README.md

 All programs have been tested for Python3.8
 _____________________________________________________________________________________________________________________________

-#Run best-accuracy/loss-comparator.py to view our best results with respect to model accuracy.
+## Run best-accuracy/loss-comparator.py to view our best results with respect to model accuracy.

-#Summary of the folder "Assignment-1-with-Wandb", which contains all our other programs:
+## Summary of the folder "Assignment-1-with-Wandb", which contains all our other programs:

-1.MyDataExtractor.py : to extrat train, test and validation data
+1.MyDataExtractor.py : to extract train, test and validation data

 2.myDLkit2.py: contains all major function such as forward prop, back prop, different optimizers functions